 What if you could rediscover your innate ability to determine what to eat and when to eat?

 What if I told you that ditching diets for good can help you find lifelong balance and wellness?

-On the 30th January 2017 I’m launching a new interactive, online community to help guide women towards Intuitive Eating.
+On the 7th April 2017 my intuitive eating course & community will reopen it’s doors to new members.
 The course is called Food Fight.
 To find out more listen to the podcast above or keep reading below.